mknx/smarthome/plugins/asterisk/index.md

             ast_box = 22
 </pre>

-If you call the '2222' sip client or making a call from it, <code>office.fon</code> will be set to True.
-If you finish the call it will be set to False.
+Calling the '2222' from sip client or making a call from it, <code>office.fon</code> will be set to True.
+After finishing the call, it will be set to False.

 ## logic.conf

-You could specify the `ast_userevent` keyword to every logic in your logic.conf.
+It is possible to specify the `ast_userevent` keyword to every logic in logic.conf.
 <pre>
 ['logic1']
     ast_userevent = Call